-KerPlunk is an intriguing children’s game that many people reading this will have played when they were younger or maybe even as adults with their own children.
-The game was actually first released in 1967 by the Ideal Toy Company.
-It featured a plastic see-through tube, plastic straws or rods in a variety of colors), and around 32 marbles.
+The original KerPlunk game was actually first released in 1967 by the Ideal Toy Company.
+It featured a plastic see-through tube, plastic straws or rods in a variety of colors and marbles.

 The premise is that the tube is rotated so that the hole in the tube aligns with the player who is taking a turn’s tray.
-The idea is that everyone playing removes a straw from the tube while trying to ensure that as few marbles fall to the bottom as possible.
+On your turn, you remove a straw from the tube while trying to ensure that as few marbles fall to the bottom as possible.

 The attraction of the game is much like that of games like Operation! and Jenga.
 In order to actually win the game, it helps if you have steady hands, strong nerves and also the ability to think at least 2 moves ahead.